dhavap/ProsperIT-Internship/Django/README.md

 # Python Live Project
-During my sprint, I worked in a team to complete stories on a Python Live Project using the Django Framework.
+During my sprint, I worked in a team to complete work items on a Python Live Project using the Django Framework.
 This was a full-stack project to create a hobby tracking app.
 I worked on an app to keep track of pets, specifically cats.
 This can easily be altered to include different types of pets.
 User input is obtained to add the pets to the database, as shown below.
 I implemented CRUD functionality.
 I utilised function-based views in this app.
 ## Tech used
-For this project, I used Django, Python, HTML and CSS.
+For this project, I used Django, Python, Beautiful Soup, SQLite, HTML and CSS.
 We used Azure Devops in conjunction with Git for version control.
 The IDE used was Pycharm.

 ## Features
 ### Create